-Canstar Blue’s 2019 luggage review has seen Flylite, Kathmandu, ALDI, Antler, Samsonite, Kmart & American Tourister compared on their durability, value for money, weight and size, design, storage compartments, versatility, security & customer satisfaction.
+Canstar Blue’s 2021 luggage review has seen Flylite, American Tourister, Guess, Kathmandu, Samsonite, ALDI and Kmart compared on their durability, weight & size, storage compartments, security, design & style, versatility, value for money and overall satisfaction.

 Time to pack for your next getaway?
 Can’t seem to fit everything in and need an upgrade?
 In the big, wide world of suitcases and travel bags, it can be a challenge to decide on which luggage brand to go with, especially if you’re looking for something lightweight and durable.
 Beyond that, the decision also involves your personal style and budget, as well as how much you have to pack, so that it meets your needs and the airline’s baggage allowance.